Recommendations for UK supermarkets – 2024 update

 3. Stringently monitor pesticide residues and take action to reduce residues in food through the following actions:

-• Test a wide variety of products for pesticide residues including, but not limited to, fruit and vegetables, wheat and other cereal products, processed foods, rice, meat, fish and dairy.
+• Test a wide variety of products for pesticide residues including, but not limited to, fruit and vegetables, wheat and other cereal products, processed and frozen foods, rice, meat, fish and dairy.

-• Those listed in the PAN International List Of Highly Hazardous Pesticides
+• Prioritise active substances included in the PAN International List of Highly Hazardous Pesticides when testing for residues.

 • Include random sampling of products from across the global supply chain in their residue testing programmes to discourage bad agricultural practice by suppliers.

-• Have in place stringent and timely action plans for dealing with problems of high residues, including working with specific suppliers to reduce pesticide use and adopt non-chemical alternatives.
+• Have in place stringent and timely action plans for dealing with problems of high residues, including working with specific suppliers to help them reduce pesticide use and adopt non-chemical alternatives.

 • Use the results from their residue testing programmes to: